acm-cui/website-cui2021/registration/index.md

 The Reduced Rate is only open to individuals in economically developing countries—[please check this list of countries]({{ "/registration/reduced-rates/" | relative_url }} "Registration Reduced Rate Eligibility") to determine if you are eligible.
 The Student Rate is restricted  to students, and you must upload valid student ID during registration to prove your student status.

 At least one author of each accepted paper must register for the conference.
 A paper without a corresponding registration may be withheld from publication.
-Authors with papers accepted must register by **1st July 2021**.

-Registration for attendees closes on **12th July 2021**.

 ## Need support or have questions?